gthvn1/crashtos/crash_test_dummy/Readme.md

 ## Build

-It is easy, just run `make run`.
-It requires [bochs](https://bochs.sourceforge.io/) emulator.
-To just build the mini os without running it on bochs just run `make`.
+To build the mini os just run `make`.
+To test it with [bochs](https://bochs.sourceforge.io/) emulator just run `make run`.

-Currently we only assembly files that are in **src/asm** that are the "cores" and others assembly files in **src/include** that are not.
+Currently main assembly files are in **src/** and others assembly files that are not build but just included are in **include/**.

-Build will create a **bin/** directory with the mini-os that is the concatenation of the bootloader in the boot sector (the first 512 bytes of the disk) and the kernel on the second sector.
+Build will create a **bin/** directory with the mini-os that is the concatenation of the bootloader in the boot sector (the first 512 bytes of the disk) and kernel and other programs on others sectors.
+See the description of the Floppy for more details.

 ## Some notes

 Currently it is not working on real hardware.
 Maybe we just need to add A20.
 It can be cool to try to have it working on real HW...

 ### Floppy geometry